Rotating black holes in Einstein-aether theory: Rotating black holes in Einstein-aether theory

 \subsection{Universal aether for regions I and II}

-As discussed above we have seen the limiting behaviour we expect for small $\epsilon$, namely an aether `painted on' to a near-Kerr spacetime.
+As discussed above we have seen the limiting behaviour we expect for small $\epsilon$, namely, an aether `painted on' to a near-Kerr spacetime, independent of the coupling constants for regions I and II.
+In this subsection we shall characterize the configuration of these universal aether fields.

 For reasonable spins, such as $j = 0.8$ as presented above, it becomes difficult numerically to find the black hole solutions when $\epsilon \lesssim 0.01$, as one must solve the system far inside the metric horizon as the spin-1 wavespeed diverges (as does the spin-0 wavespeed for region II).
 We believe our failure to find solutions is a technical problem due to stability of the Newton solver, rather than a reflection that such solutions do not exist.
-To find solutions truly in region I we require $\epsilon \sim 10^{-4}$ or less, and for region II we need $\epsilon \sim 10^{-7}$, and this is not possible with our numerical code.
+To find solutions truly in region I we require $\epsilon \sim 10^{-5}$ or less, and for region II we need $\epsilon \sim 10^{-7}$, and this is not possible with our numerical code.
 However already for $\epsilon \sim 10^{-2}$ we clearly see the solutions take the form of the expansion in $\epsilon$ in equation~\eqref{eq:GRbehaviour}, and we can accurately extrapolate the leading behaviours $\bar{g}_{\mu\nu}$ and $\bar{u}_\mu$.
 We have seen the leading metric $\bar{g}_{\mu\nu}$ is Kerr.
 By linear extrapolation of our solutions we can deduce the leading aether $\bar{u}_\mu$ for both the region I and region II families as a function of the Kerr parameters.
 We obtain the same result, up to expected numerical accuracy, for all the region I families, confirming the universal behaviour.
 Likewise for the region II families such extrapolation yields the same aether $\bar{u}_\mu$.

 This twist free leading aether takes the form $\bar{u} = k \partial f$.
 Recalling our aether ansatz in equation~\eqref{eq:aetheransatz} and the asymptotic boundary conditions the potential must take the form